 "A compelling, gorgeously-written story about the power of friendship and the true meaning of family . . . perfection!"
 Robin Stevens, author of Murder Most Unladylike

-And although Gassbeek might think they're 'unadoptable', they know their individuality is what makes them so special - and so determined to stay together.
+The vile matron calls the children 'the unadoptables' but this talented gang of best friends know that their individuality is what makes them so special - and so determined to stay together.

 "A corker of a story."
 Emma Carroll, author of Letters to the Lighthouse